Which of the following statements is true of probation?

 answer

-- The Second Chance Act intends to break the cycle of criminal recidivism by assisting offenders reentering the community from incarceration to establish a self-sustaining and law-abiding life, p.
+- It intends to break the cycle of criminal recidivism. - The Second Chance Act intends to break the cycle of criminal recidivism by assisting offenders reentering the community from incarceration to establish a self-sustaining and law-abiding life, p.
 331.

 question